HorizenOfficial/evm-documentation/docs/new_horizen/05-smart_contract/02-smart_contract_functionality.md

    bytes32[] _proofsAttestations
 )external onlyRole(ADMIN);
 ```

-- Checks that _attestationIds.len() == _proofsAttestations.len().
+- Checks that `_attestationIds.len() == _proofsAttestations.len()`.
-- Invokes multiple times the submitAttestation method.
+- Invokes multiple times the `submitAttestation` method.

-It’s a bit cheaper than calling submitAttestation externally multiple times, as you’ll pay the initial gas fee only one time, plus it avoids edge cases related to Ethereum nonce management.
+It’s a bit cheaper than calling submitAttestation externally multiple times, as you’ll pay the initial gas fee only one time.
+Additionally, it avoids edge cases related to Ethereum nonce management.

+### Verify Proof Attestation Method
-- Has a method to be called by proof submitters’ contracts to verify that their proof has been attested by a published attestation.
+This method is used by proof submitters’ contracts to verify that their proof has been attested by a published attestation.

 ```
 function verifyProofAttestation(